The Center for Career Services and Cooperative Education

 The Center for Career Services and Cooperative Education provides students and alumni with the opportunity to advance their career development through a variety of services, including the following:

 - This service helps undeclared students and alumni identify their likes and dislikes in relation to majors and careers.
 (If a student has declared a major, h/she will receive career advisement through the school or college Office of Career Services.)

 - Interest testing is available through the Center to help students learn more about how their interests relate to majors and careers.
 Students will meet with a career counselor to discuss test results and recommend next steps.

 - See www.montclair.edu/career-services for registration information.
 Faculty will select On-Campus Employer on the left side of the page to register.

-- Both online and in person instruction on many topics is offered, including resume writing, job interviewing, how to obtain an internship, getting into graduate school, using Linkedin, Twitter and more!
+- Many workshop topics are offered, including resume writing, job interviewing, how to obtain an internship, getting into graduate school, using Linkedin, Twitter and more!
+Workshops are viewable here:

 Cooperative Education (Co-op):